rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-device-type.rst

       parent.on(this)
     }

-Receiving Events from the Third-Party Cloud
+Receiving Events from the third-party cloud
 -------------------------------------------

 The Device Handler continuously polls the third-party cloud through